Stanley Gumberg

-Stanley R. Gumberg (May 30, 1927 – February 16, 2009) was an American real estate developer, philanthropist, and chairman of J.J.
+Stanley R. Gumberg (May 30, 1927 – February 16, 2009) was an American businessman, investor, philanthropist, and sailor.
+He was chairman of J.J.
 Gumberg Co.

 Biography

 Gumberg was born to a Jewish family in Pittsburgh on May 30, 1927, the son of Lillian (née Zimmer) and Joseph J. Gumberg.
 His father operated a real estate brokerage, J.J.
 Gumberg Company, which he founded in 1923.
-His wife owned and operated bookstores in the Pittsbugh neighborhoods of Squirrel Hill (where Gumberg was raised) and Shadyside.
+His wife owned and operated bookstores in the Pittsburgh neighborhoods of Squirrel Hill (where Gumberg was raised) and Shadyside.
 After graduating from Taylor Allderdice High School, he joined the United States Navy where he served as a medical assistant.
 Using the G.I.
 Bill, he graduated with a B.A. from Duquesne University in 1950 and then went to work for his father's firm.
 In 1964, after building the Quaker Village shopping center in Leetsdale, the focus of the company shifted to development.
 Thereafter, he presided over the development of some of the region's first shopping malls and expanded out of the state via a relationship with Walmart.
 At the time of his death, Gumberg controlled over 15 million square feet of retail properties in six states including the malls at Pittsburgh's Waterworks, Clearview Mall in Butler, and North Hills Village.

-Buncher belonged to the older generation of Pittsburgh real estate developers - such as Edward J. Lewis, Joseph Soffer, Jack Buncher, and Leonard Rudolph - who conducted business with a handshake.
+Buncher belonged to the older generation of Pittsburgh real estate developers––such as Edward J. Lewis, Joseph Soffer, Jack Buncher, and Leonard Rudolph––who conducted business with a handshake.

 Philanthropy

 Gumberg was active in donating to educational and Jewish causes.
-Gumberg served on the board of Duquesne University - where the Gumberg Library is named in his honor - for over twenty years.
+Gumberg served on the board of Duquesne University—where the Gumberg Library is named in his honor—for over twenty years.
 He served as chairman of the board of Montefiore Hospital and presided over its sale in 1990 to form the Jewish Healthcare Foundation.
 He also served on the boards of Carnegie Mellon University (where he utilized his construction aptitude to oversee over $100 million in new projects); Seton Hill University; Westminster University, and the Urban League.